 One place that anyone can find information that may be used against you is on social media.
 Anything you post publicly is fair game.
-There is no permission needed nor legal recourse available to you, so be careful what you or your friends post.
+There is no permission needed or legal recourse available to you.
+Be careful what you or your friends post.

 While many state laws protect those who have put their past behind them and have gone on to lead productive lives, there are some types of jobs where a DUI conviction matters.
 In many states, you can’t obtain a CDL license if you’ve ever had a DUI conviction on the job or while operating a company vehicle.